Inverness Castle: Mary, Queen of Scots

 In 1548 another castle with tower was completed by George Gordon, 4th Earl of Huntly (1514–1562).
 Huntly had been obliged to build a hall and chapel at the castle by James V and Margaret Tudor in connection with his marriage to Elizabeth Keith in 1530.
 Huntly was constable of the castle until 1562.
 Mary of Guise, Regent of Scotland, came to Inverness in August 1556 to hold justice courts.
-The castle was later taken by the Clan Munro and Clan Fraser, who supported Mary Queen of Scots during the Siege of Inverness (1562).
-Robert Mor Munro, 15th Baron of Foulis, chief of the Clan Munro, was a staunch supporter and faithful friend of Mary Queen of Scots and was consequently treated favourably by her son James VI.